egos® – the legal

 Announced on the 27th

 of October – 15 day mandatory leave.
-Leave taken before the 22nd
+Leave

-does not count to this total.
-Public holidays do not count to the total.
-Two
+taken before the 22nd does not count to this total.
+Public

-months to take 15 days off.
-The full 15 days must be taken before the 31st
+15 days must be taken before the 31st of December = 19 days

-of December = 19 days unbillable days in two months.
-All completely at the
+unbillable days in two months.
+All completely at the discretion of you line

-discretion of you line manager.
-Line manager wants me to not take more than
+manager.
+Line manager wants me to not take more than two days off at a time,

-two days off at a time, the reason for this is he can’t afford for me to be
+the reason for this is he can’t afford for me to be off. |

 EADS |